mayflower-tech/natuerlich/README.md

 _WebXR Interaction for Three.js_

-This library builds on [Three.js](https://github.com/mrdoob/three.js) (open-source WebGL library) and [WebXR](https://immersiveweb.dev/) (Web Standard for Augemented and Virtual Reality) to deliver **composeable and extensible interactions for immersive experiences** .
+This library builds on [Three.js](https://github.com/mrdoob/three.js) (open-source WebGL library) and [WebXR](https://immersiveweb.dev/) (Web Standard for Augmented and Virtual Reality) to deliver **composable and extensible interactions for immersive experiences** .

 We provide bindings to [react-three/fiber](https://github.com/pmndrs/react-three-fiber), enabling a **familiar Developer Experience** for react developers.